-Although not officially a Dwarf hamster, Chinese Dwarf hamsters are often categorized with their smaller cousins as due to their size and appearance.
+Although not officially a Dwarf hamsters, Chinese Dwarf hamsters are often categorized with their smaller cousins due to their size and appearance.
 Again they have a relatively long life expectancy.

 Chinese dwarf hamster lifespan – on average 2 – 3 years.